bdaiinstitute/spot_wrapper/spot_wrapper/calibration/README.md

 is the origin for the ```extrinsic``` transform between two cameras as the first field in a requested stereo pair.
 The second sublevel corresponds to the index of which camera the ```extrinsic``` maps to from the origin camera.
 See the comments in the example config file above for more information.
 Additionally, arguments from an argparser can also be dumped into the yaml, which will be saved under ```run_param``` (excluding args that are: ```password``` or ```username```)

 # Recreate the Core Calibration CLI Tool Without Depending On Spot Wrapper

 If you like the core tools of this utility, and you'd like a more portable version (```standalone_cli.py```) for use independent of Spot that doesn't depend on Spot Wrapper, you could recreate the CLI tool with no dependency on Spot Wrapper with the following command:

 ```
 cat calibration_util.py <(tail -n +3 automatic_camera_calibration_robot.py) <(tail -n +26 calibrate_multistereo_cameras_with_charuco_cli.py) > standalone_cli.py
 ```

 The core capability above depends primarily on NumPy, OpenCV and standard Python libraries.

 # Contributors

 Gary Lvov

-# Special Thanks To...
+# Special Thanks To

 Michael Pickett, Katie Hughes, Tiffany Cappellari, Andrew Messing, Emmanuel Panov, Eric Rosen, Brian Okorn, Joseph St Germain and Ken Baker.